stcarrez/ada-util/docs/Util_Commands.md

 command line options.
 To use the GNAT options parser, it is possible to use the `Util.Commands.Parsers.GNAT_Parser` package.

+The `IO` package parameter allows to control the operations that the command line support will use to print some message on the console.
+When strings are encoded in Latin-1, it is possible to give the `Util.Commands.Text_IO` package that will use the standard `Ada.Text_IO` package to write on the console.
+When strings are encoded in UTF-8, it is best to use the `Util.Commands.Raw_IO` package that will write the strings unmodified on the console.

 ## Command line parsers
 Parsing command line arguments before their execution is handled by the `Config_Parser` generic package.
 This allows to customize how the arguments are